manojprakashj/Active-Directory-Hardening/README.md

 This can also be remediated with a single PowerShell script as follows.
 Please check the LDAP_Anonymous_Bind.ps1 that have been uploaded.

+- It first figures out the domain's distinguished name (DN), then builds an LDAP path to the CN=Directory Service within the Configuration partition.
+It connects using ADSI with read/write access.
+- Next, it clears the dSHeuristics attribute.
+- Finally, it removes the GenericRead permission for ANONYMOUS LOGON on the CN=Users container.
+This helps block unauthenticated users from making anonymous LDAP queries to read user object data.